dm-a11y/alx-system_engineering-devops/0x00-shell_basics/README.md

-list the contents of the working directory
+a script that changes the working directory to home directory